amygreene/WordPress/wp-content/plugins/better-rss-widget/readme.txt

 4. Add new "Better RSS Widgets" or replace existing "RSS" widgets to use the new settings.

 == Changelog ==

+= 2.6.1 - December 28th, 2012 =

+* Quick fix to properly display the list of contributors.

+= 2.6 - December 28th, 2012 =

+* Updated links in preparation for new features.
+* Fixed errors in language file so all text can be translated.
+* Added the ability to include a short description before the list.

 = 2.5 - March 1st, 2011 =